jantuomi/autere_db/README.md

   for its excellent overview of database internals and in-depth analysis of log-structured storage.
   AutereDB is heavily based on the design outlined in chapter 3.

+## In this repository

+- `autere_db`: The core Rust library
+- `py_bindings`: Python bindings for the Rust library API
+- `demo`: A simple Python chat app that demonstrates the usage of AutereDB

 ## Usage in Rust

 Add AutereDB as a dependency in your `Cargo.toml`.